Arrest made in Saturday morning shooting

 Law enforcement responded to a call regarding a shooting at 179 Liberty Church Road in Madisonville around 11 a.m. where they found William Keith Matheny, 66, who appeared to have a single gunshot wound at the base of his neck near his upper chest, according to Sanderson.

-Sanderson said Matheny was removed from the residence and was transported to Baptist Health Madisonville where he was “somewhat stabilized” and flown to Deaconess in Evansville.
+Sanderson said Matheny was removed from the residence and was transported to Baptist Health Madisonville where he was “somewhat stabilized” before being flow to Deaconess Hospital in Evansville.

+Hopkins County Sheriff’s Office Maj.
+Charles Young said a witness on scene informed deputies that Skaggs was located at the rear part of the residence.

+Police gave orders for Skaggs to surrender to police, but no contact was ever made at the residence.

 (0) entries